Instructor: Marina Bosi

 The need for significant reduction in data rate for wide-band digital audio signal transmission and storage has led to the development of psychoacoustics-based data compression techniques.
 In this approach, the limitations of human hearing are exploited to remove inaudible components of audio signals.
 The degree of bit rate reduction achievable without sacrificing perceived quality using these methods greatly exceeds that possible using lossless techniques alone.
-Perceptual audio coders are currently used in many applications including Digital Radio and Television, Digital Sound on Film, and Multimedia/Internet Audio.
+Perceptual audio coders are currently used in many applications including Digital Radio and Television, Digital Sound on Film, Multimedia/Internet Audio, Mobile Devices, etc.

 Below is a tentative schedule, subject to update.
 Required readings from the course textbook are referenced for each week.
 As a general rule, readings should be always done according to topics and prior to class.
 Unless otherwise specified the class will meet at CCRMA (map) on Friday afternoons from 2:30 pm until 4:20 pm, except for the lectures highlighted in red below.